IRadio

-iRADIO is a music-driven youth radio station broadcast in the Border, West, Mid-East and Midland regions of Ireland.
-The station is one of four music-driven youth stations that were licensed by the Broadcasting Authority of Ireland to challenge the current duopoly in the 15-34 age bracket for those outside Dublin by national stations RTÉ 2FM and Today FM.
+iRADIO is a music-driven youth radio station broadcasting to the Border, West, Mid-East and Midland regions of Ireland.
+The station is one of four music-driven youth stations that is licensed by Coimisiún na Meán to challenge the current duopoly in the 15-34 age bracket for those outside Dublin by national stations RTÉ 2fm and Today FM.

 The station offers a mix of music, chat, competitions, and topical segments, providing a vibrant alternative to traditional radio.
 Its presenters are known for their energetic style and strong engagement with listeners through both on-air content and digital platforms.

-Based in Athlone and broadcasting to an average listenership of 335,000 per week - it was created by the merger of i102-104FM and i105-107FM on 4 July 2011.
-The combined 15-county franchise was awarded a new ten-year license in 2019.
+Based in Athlone and with weekly listenership of 343,000, it was created by the merger of i102-104FM and i105-107FM on 4 July 2011.
+The combined 15-county franchise was awarded a new ten-year licence in 2019.

 In August 2023, it was announced that iRadio would be acquired by Bauer Media Audio Ireland.
 On 4 December, the purchase was completed.
 It adopted a new branding kit in 2025, to closer align with sister stations across the Bauer network.

 Broadcast Area

-iRADIO covers 15 counties across Ireland:
+iRADIO is licensed to cover 15 counties across Ireland: